 Intensify the Space with Lights

 Lights can add intensity to home décor, be it for a modest gathering or a Halloween party.
-You can use light strings and candles for a warm glow or add some fancy lights for a daunting look.
-Make use of lights in a way that they highlight other decorations you have placed with such effort.
-You can even decorate the living room with floating candles is also spooky idea for sure.
+You can use light strings and spooky candles for a warm glow or add some fancy lights for a daunting look.
+Make use of lights in a way that they highlight other decorations you have placed with effort.
+Decorating the living room with floating candles is also spooky idea for sure.
 You can even buy some Halloween-themed light strings or decorations in shape of bats, spiders, skulls, etc.